QueueClassic/queue_classic/README.md

 #### Database connection
 Starting with with queue_classic 3.1, Rails is automatically detected and its connection is used.
 If you don't want to use the automatic database connection, set this environment variable to false: `export QC_RAILS_DATABASE=false`.

-**Note:** If you do not share the connection, you cannot enqueue in the same transaction as whatever you're doing in Rails.
+> **Note:** If you do not share the connection, you cannot enqueue in the same transaction as whatever you're doing in Rails.

 **Note on using ActiveRecord migrations:** If you use the migration, and you wish to use commands that reset the database from the stored schema (e.g. `rake db:reset`), your application must be configured with `config.active_record.schema_format = :sql` in `config/application.rb`.
 If you don't do this, the PL/pgSQL function that queue_classic creates will be lost when you reset the database.

 #### Active Job
 If you use Rails 4.2+ and want to use Active Job, all you need to do is to set `config.active_job.queue_adapter = :queue_classic` in your `application.rb`.
 Everything else will be taken care for you.
 You can now use the Active Job functionality from now.

-Just for your information, queue_classic detects your database connection and uses it.

 ### Plain Ruby Setup
-If you're not using rails, you can use the Rake task to prepare your database:
+If you're not using Rails, you can use the Rake task to prepare your database:

 ```bash{:copy}
 # Creating the table and functions